REFRACTIONS (2022 - 2024)

 She studies the endless vectors of the SPOMENIK glitch, when suddenly, she recognizes the ghosting of the PenRose-Stairs.

-Only momentarily, but enough: the vision reveals a deeper failure - she is out of protocol.
+Only momentarily, but enough.
+The vision reveals a bigger failure: she is out of protocol.

 Like a media archaeologist from the future, she attempts to reconstruct a PenRose Stairs.
 But the synthetic data, locked in machine-defined standards, produces nothing but a blue haze of noise.